 I don’t like ponds.
 Never have.
 Even as a little kid, they skeeved me out.
 The muddy suction, pulling at my feet as I entered.
 The murky water, whispering of a million animal poops.
 The slightly rank smell, hinting at the decomposition of dead bodies waiting to be discovered just beneath the surface.

-It was all great summer fun, and in my youth I was much better at pushing past gross shit that made me uncomfortable so I could have fun doing the things that I enjoyed.
-As opposed to now, when I have to really dig deep to appear as though it’s no big deal when my kids are covered in mud, or shit, or boogers.
+It was all great summer fun, and in my youth I was much better at pushing past things that made me uncomfortable so I could have fun.
+As opposed to now, when I have to really dig deep to appear as though it’s no big deal when my kids are covered in mud, or poop, or boogers.
 I watched my oldest daughter lick the side of my car this winter.
 She licked the side of my car.
 Really.
 It was all I could do to not just wish her well and abandon her there in the parking lot.

-Anyhow, back to ponds… Before we moved to town I read A Murder in Wellesley, by Tom Farmer and Marty Foley.
+Anyhow, back to pond.
+Before we moved to town I read A Murder in Wellesley, by Tom Farmer and Marty Foley.
 It is a true crime tale about May Greineder, a Welleslian who, on Halloween morning in 1999, was savagely murdered by her husband on the walking trails around Morses Pond.
-It is a sad story, but a fascinating crime.
-It made me curious about these trails and the pond they encircle.
+It is a sad story but a fascinating crime and it made me curious about the trails and the pond they encircle.
 So I did some exploring.

 Walking along Morses Pond you can’t go too far without running into someone and their dog or circling back to where you started.
-The trails are sandy and surrounded by pine forest, and they remind me of a bike trail my family used to ride along on Cape Cod.
+The sandy trails are surrounded by pine forest, they remind me of a bike trail my family used to ride along on Cape Cod.

-There was this one thing that I read about the pond that just bothered me.
+There was this one thing that I read about the pond that I found disturbing.
 The average depth of the pond is eight feet.
 That’s it.
 Eight feet.
-There is something so, well, murky about eight feet.
-It gives me the shivers.
+There is something so murky about eight feet.
 It reminded me of the Frog Man, and my childhood memory of swimming among the weeds suddenly struck me as less “summer fun” and more “where the fuck were the adults?”

-You don’t have to look far to find stories of people getting tangled in weeds and drowning.
 Morses Pond is on its way to becoming wetland.
-Experts call this kind of pond eutrophic.
+Experts call this kind of a pond eutrophic.
 In other words, it doesn’t have enough life within it to process the amount of nutrients it contains.
 Think algae blooms and thriving weeds and stench.